RatJuggler/developer-portfolio/README.md

 Several Docker file are available to create images for testing:

-1. docker/nginx - The public static files served from an [Nginx](https://www.nginx.com/) instance.
+1. docker / nginx - The public static files served from an [Nginx](https://www.nginx.com/) instance.

     Create an image with: `docker build -f docker/nginx/Dockerfile -t mynginx .`

     Then run with: `docker run -d -p 8080:80 mynginx`

-    Content will be availble at: `http://localhost:8080`
+    Content will be available at: `http://localhost:8080`

+2. docker / node - The Node application, which also serves a copy of the public static files.

+   Create an image with: `docker build -f docker/node/Dockerfile -t mynode .`

+   Then run with: `docker run -d -p 3000:3000 mynode`

+   Content will be available at: `http://localhost:3000`

 ### Attributions: